Banksia brownii

 Banksia brownii occurs naturally only in two population clusters between Albany and the Stirling Range in southwest Western Australia.
 In the Stirling Range it occurs among heath on rocky mountain slopes; further south it occurs among jarrah woodland in shallow nutrient-poor sand.
-It has been evaluated as critically endangered by the International Union for Conservation of Nature (IUCN); all major populations care threatened by Phytophthora cinnamomi dieback, a disease to which the species is highly susceptible.
+It has been evaluated as critically endangered by the International Union for Conservation of Nature (IUCN); all major populations are threatened by Phytophthora cinnamomi dieback, a disease to which the species is highly susceptible.
 Other threats include loss of habitat, commercial exploitation and changes to the fire regime.
 Highly valued by Australia's horticultural and cut flower industries, B. brownii is widely cultivated in areas not exposed to dieback.
 It prefers a sheltered position in soil with good drainage, and must be provided with some moisture over summer.

 Description

 Banksia brownii usually grows as an upright bush between one and three metres (3–10 ft) high, but it can also grow as an openly branched small tree to six metres (20 ft) in sheltered gullies, or as a low, spreading shrub in exposed locations such as the peaks of the Stirling Range.
 The bark is a grey-brown colour, smooth and thin, with lenticels.
 The leaves are long and thin, from three to ten centimetres (1–5 in) long, and five to ten millimetres (3/16–3/8 in) wide.
 Dark green and hairless above but with a hairy white underside, they are easily recognised by their feather-like appearance, caused by the fact that they are finely divided almost back to the midrib, into as many as 70 thin tapered lobes.

 Flowers occur in typical Banksia "flower spikes", inflorescences made up of hundreds of pairs of flowers densely packed in a spiral around a woody axis.
 B. brownii's flower spike is a metallic red-brown colour, roughly cylindrical, 6 to 19 centimetres (2–71/2 in) high and eight to ten centimetres (3–4 in) wide.
 Each flower consists of a tubular perianth made up of four united tepals, and one long wiry style.
 Perianths are cream at the base and grey-brown at the end.
 Styles are rusty red-brown with a cream tip, and downwardly hooked rather than straight.
 The style end is initially trapped inside the upper perianth parts, but breaks free at anthesis.

 Flower spikes are held erect and are typically terminal on a branch; often other branchlets grow up and around a spike from below.
 The fruiting structure is a stout woody "cone", around five centimetres (2 inches) in diameter, with a hairy appearance caused by the persistence of old withered flower parts.
 A "cone" may be embedded with up to 60 follicles, although usually there are very few or even none at all.
 Unusually for Banksia, each follicle contains just one seed.
 This is shiny black, oval in shape, about 20 millimetres (3/4 in) long, with a brown papery wing.